+Entry Requirement: It is highly recommended that students take Year 11 Visual Art prior to this course however entry is accepted on an individual basis and at the discretion of HOD of Visual Art.
+Basic Photoshop or Illustrator computer skills are also beneficial but not essential.

-Entry Requirement: Basic Photoshop or Illustrator computer skills are beneficial.
-Credits: 20 Level 2 credits Course Outline: Students will research- graphic images, visual and written.
-They will learn how to use Photoshop and Illustrator to produce works incorporating digital imagery and text.
-They will study the basic principles of design.
+Course Outline: Students will research- graphic images, visual and written.
+They will learn how to use Photoshop and design.

+Illustrator to produce works incorporating digital imagery and text.
+They will study the basic principles of

 Students will present their final design work on a double A1 panel portfolio.
-Assessment: Cost: 2 internal assignments total of 8 credits and 1 external assignment 12 credits.
-Printing expenses + Portfolio Boards $x 2 = $ \$7
+2 internal assignments total of 8 credits and 1 external assignment 12 credits.

+Cost: Printing expenses + Portfolio Boards $\times 2 = \$7$